ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

 ## Update The Configuration

 Actually, I decided to schedule the backup one hour later, so lets update the configuration.
 I will also add "v2" to the configuration name.
-I will send pretty much the same json content as I did the first time while createing the configuration except I change *StartTimeHour* and *BackupConfigurationName*:
+I will send pretty much the same json content as I did the first time while creating the configuration except I change *StartTimeHour* and *BackupConfigurationName*:

     $ curl -i -X PUT -d '{
        "MachineAgentId": '$AGENTID',